wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/2-explore-project.md

 > [!TIP]
 > In SharePoint Online,  the **ClientSideAssets** folder is automatically configured to be included as enabled by the Office 365 CDN if your tenant has been enabled of the Office 365 CDN.

 However, if the property is set to `false`, or you're using the SharePoint Framework before v1.4.1, or you don't want to use the **ClientSideAssets** folder, you must deploy the JavaScript bundle and manifest files to a publicly accessible location.
-Microsoft recommends using Azure blob storage and an Azure CDN and provides the **dev-deploy** & **deploy-azure-storage** gulp tasks to help with the deployment.
+Microsoft recommends using Azure blob storage and an Azure CDN and provides the **dev-deploy** and **deploy-azure-storage** gulp tasks to help with the deployment.

 ## SharePoint client-side web parts